intuitem/ciso-assistant-community/documentation/architecture/data-model.md

   - select/define primary assets ("valeurs métier")
     - the nature "process" or "information" can be defined as a label
   - select/define secondary assets ("biens support")
-  - make a feared event risk analysis (scenarios with assets and impact only)
+  - make a feared event risk analysis (scenarios with primary assets and impact only)
-  - list of considered referentials (in specific_content)
+  - list of considered referentials (in json)
     - name
     - description
     - urn in CISO Assistant if available
     - applicable (yes/no)
     - justification
   - The first deliverable is a table of primary asset/feared event/qualification/impact level
-- workshop 2: risk sources (sources de risque)
+- workshop 2: threat actors (sources de risque)
-  - define risk sources
+  - define threat actors
     - name
     - description
     - motivation (--/très peu/peu/assez/fortement motivé)
     - ressources (--/limitées/significatives/importantes/illimitées)
     - pertinence (--/peu pertinent/moyennement pertient/plutôt pertinent/très pertinent)
-  - define targeet objectives
+  - define target objectives
     - name
     - description
-  - define retained RO/TO couples
+  - define retained TA/TO couples -> json
-  - "risk source" risk assessemnt, based of retained RO/TO
+  - threat-based risk assessment, based of retained TA/TO and feared event, using antecedents
   - This risk assessment provides the main deliverable for this part, in the form of a list of:
-    - Risk source
+    - Threat actor
     - Target objectives
-    - Primary assets
+    - Primary assets (from antecedent)
-    - Secondary assets
+    - Secondary assets (from antecedent)
-    - Feared events
+    - Feared events (from antecedent)
-    - impact
+    - impact (from antecedent)
 - workshop 3:
   - list of ecosystem entities
-  - qualification of entities:
+  - qualification of entities -> json
-    - catégory
+    - category (provider/partner/client/...)
-    - Dépendance
+    - Dependence
-    - Pénétration
+    - Penetration
-    - maturité cyber
+    - Cyber maturity
-    - confiance
+    - trust
-    - niveau de menace (calculé)
+    - threat level (calculated)
   - This provides the map of ecosystem threat
-  - strategic risk analysis
+  - strategic risk analysis based on previous threat-based risk analysis
-    - TO/TO
+    - TA/TO
     - feared event
-    - chemin d'attaque stratégique
+    - stategic attack path
-    - Mesures de sécurité
+    - Controls
-    - Menace initiale
+    - intial threat
-    - Menace résiduelle
+    - residual threat
 - workshop 4: operational scenarios
-  - operational risk analysis
+  - operational risk analysis based on strategic risk analysis
     - each scenario must have a parent scenario selected in the strategic risk analysis, which provides the impact
     - the description of the scenario provides the attack path (connaitre / rentrer / trouver / exploiter)
-    - probability
+    - probability ("vraisemblance")
   - the main deliverable is the filled risk matrix
 - workshop 5: risk treatment
   - treatment risk analysis